University of Florida Homepage

 Gaya Prabhakaran, Research Assistant

-Gaya is a third-year student studying Psychology, Behavioral and Cognitive Neuroscience.
+Gaya is a fourth-year student studying Psychology, Behavioral and Cognitive Neuroscience.
 Her interest in the Life Story Lab is rooted in the desire to gain wisdom by consciously considering her own death and processing the death of her loved ones who have passed on.
 She is curious to investigate how compassion, wisdom and peace can grow through such experiences.
-After graduation in Spring 2026, Gaya hopes to travel and attend graduate school in counseling psychology.
-Gaya is a certified yoga teacher and teaches yoga at UF RecSports.
+After graduation in Spring 2026, Gaya hopes to travel and attend graduate school in educational psychology.
+Gaya is a certified yoga teacher and teaches yoga around the community.
 She also works as a gymnastics coach to young athletes with special needs at Balance 180 Gymnastics.
 In her free time, she likes to spend time with friends and family, meditate and practice yoga, and run.

 Victoria Fernandez, Research Assistant